 If you have sharp knee pain when climbing stairs, it is likely due to a problem with the knee joint (tibiofemoral joint).
 However, if the pain is worse when going downstairs, it is most likely due to a problem with the knee cap.
-Learn more about swollen knees on stairs by visiting this page.

 Running-related knee pain is more commonly described as an aching, throbbing sensation than as a stabbing one.
 When you experience sharp knee pain when running, it usually means that something has been squished in the joint.
-To learn more, go to the running knee discomfort section.

 Damage to the medial collateral ligament or medial meniscus is the most common cause of sharp knee pain that radiates from the inner side of the leg.
 Knee pain can occur immediately after an accident, usually due to a twisted knee, but it can also persist for some time while the knee recovers.